top of page

 What Interventions Do Holistic Therapists Use?

-Holistic mental health professionals use interventions tailored to each client’s needs.
-They draw from evidence-based strategies, clinical expertise, client preferences, and client values.
+Holistic mental health professionals draw from evidence-based strategies, clinical expertise, client preferences, and client values to build individualized approaches to care.
+The framework is adaptive by design.

 Are All Holistic Training Programs for Therapists the Same?